 The Deposit Guarantee Scheme is regulated by the Banking Act and the Regulation on the Deposit Guarantee Scheme and has been administered by the Bank of Slovenia since 2001.
-Slovenian banks and branches of foreign banks are required to contribute to the scheme.
+All banks and savings banks registered in Slovenia are required to contribute to the scheme.

 Since the end of 2010, deposits placed in credit institutions are protected to the maximum limit of €100,000.
-The guarantee covers so-called "net deposits" of depositors that are eligible for the guarantee on the basis of law.
-The net deposit is the sum or total balance of all the deposits of an individual depositor, minus any unpaid and overdue liabilities to the same bank or savings bank.
+The guarantee covers the sum or total balance of all the deposits of individual depositors that are eligible for the guarantee based on the law.
 Guaranteed deposits in foreign currencies are to be paid out in euros after conversion at the exchange rate published by the Bank of Slovenia for the day that bankruptcy proceedings are initiated.

 Under the current law, payout under the deposit insurance scheme is triggered when the institution is placed into bankruptcy.
-However, this could also be triggered under specific conditions during special administration (conservatorship).